mayank8893/Excel_Analysis_Projects/Road_accidents_excel_dashboard/README.md

-# Road_accidents_excel_dashboard
+## Road Accidents Excel Dashboard

-The data for this project came from kaggle.
-The dataset had information about the road accidents, distinguishing between fatal, serious and minor.
-In addition the dataset contained information about the vehicle type, time of accident, the road type and conditions as well as whether the accidents happened in rural/urban area and if they happened during day or night.
+This project uses a publicly available dataset from **Kaggle** that contains detailed information on road accidents — including severity (fatal, serious, minor), vehicle types, time of accident, road conditions, and whether the accident occurred in a rural or urban area, during day or night.

-The scope of the project was to clean and process the data and answer following questions:
+The goal was to clean, process, and analyze this data to uncover meaningful patterns and trends using Excel.

-1) Separate accidents by their seriousness.
-2) Separate accidents by vehiche type, area.
+### Key Questions Explored:

+1. How are accidents distributed by severity (fatal, serious, minor)?
+2. What types of vehicles are most commonly involved in accidents, and how does this vary by area (urban/rural)?
-3) Also, look for insights into light and road conditions and number of accidents.
+3. How do light and road conditions impact the number of accidents?

-The project started with some data cleaning where, missing values were dropped, then entries corresponding to "Fetal" were changed to "Fatal".
-The date was then separated into month and year.
-Also, entries corresponding to different types of motocylces were clubbed as "bike".
-At this point the data was ready to be analyzed.
-Pivot table were then created to figure out total casualties and accidents by their nature.
-Additional pivolt tables were created to find out total accidents by "vehicle type".
-Finally, accidents dependence on light and road conditions was also analyzed using pivot tables.
-Once these pivot tables were in place, visualizations were created so as to convey the findings visullay.
-All of this project was done using excel.

-The two figures below show the findings from the dataset and all the pivot tables created.
-Unfortunately, the full excel sheet was 55 mb and couldn't be uploaded to GitHub.
+### Data Cleaning & Preparation:

+- Dropped rows with missing values
+- Corrected data entry issues (`"Fetal"` → `"Fatal"`)
+- Split date into **month** and **year** columns
+- Grouped various types of motorcycles under a single `"Bike"` category

+Once cleaned, the dataset was ready for analysis.

+### Analysis & Visualization:

+- Created pivot tables to explore:
+  - Total casualties and accidents by severity
+  - Accidents by vehicle type
+  - Distribution of accidents across different light and road conditions

+- Built charts in Excel to visually communicate key insights derived from the pivot tables

+All analysis and visualizations were done using **Microsoft Excel**.

+> ⚠️ The full Excel workbook was too large to upload to GitHub (55 MB), so only visuals are shared below.

 <img width="1111" alt="Screenshot 2023-08-05 at 8 40 00 AM" src="https://github.com/mayank8893/Excel_Analysis_Projects/assets/69361645/bbe10e47-62d5-472c-8383-7ad08ccd6e32">